 The competitive tiers, as well.
-As of Black and White, the Standard or "OU" (OverUsed) tier has just around 50 Pokémon in it, out of a total of 718.
+As of X and Y, the Standard or "OU" (OverUsed) tier has just around 50 Pokémon in it, out of a total of 718.
 And up to the top 5 Pokémon in a tier are on more than 20% of teams, which means you'll be seeing the same Pokémon a lot.
 Pokemon is probably the only game on this page that regularly has tournaments only for mid-tier or low-tier Pokemon, due to the fact that the creators didn't even try to balance it.
 Generally, underused (one step below OU) also has the same few Pokemon being used over and over, though.

 Most Pokémon players stick exclusively to single battling, or 1vs1.
 This is not because of any sense of superiority, but that the thought about other battling types never occurs.
 They need to be reminded of double battling (2vs2) to even recall its existence.
 Even with triple battling (3vs3) and rotation battling (3vs3, but with only 1 attacker or target at a time) showing up.
 This is most definitely due to single battling being the only mode until Pokémon Ruby and Sapphire, when double battling showed up and was treated as a Scrappy Mechanic.
 In addition, every main series Pokémon game deals in single battling almost all the time, so it's natural for people to think about that mode and no others.
 The focus on single battling is so strong that despite official tournaments all being in double battles, the aforementioned competitive players are unique among video games in that most do not attend them as they are outside of their comfort zones.
 Smogon only recently started delving into doubles, long after it had become the official format.
 Japan is the exception to Complacent Gaming, whose players welcome all battling modes and are equally proficient in them.